 The video begins with film clips from radical environmental groups such as this: Earth First! mourning the loss of a tree.
 When I watch a video like this, my first response is that I don’t know whether to laugh or cry.
 I have a little bit of common ground with the Earth Firsters—I like trees—but their biocentric/ecocentric philosophy has a number of problems, and is seriously out of balance in regards to the place of humans in the creation.
 If all environmentalists were like this, it would be rather easy for most people to dismiss the entire movement.
 But a strong majority of environmentalists are not like this.

 Like Mr. King, I am convinced that there are potential dangers in the environmental movement, such as threats to individual liberty, property rights, and free markets.
-I would add that the pantheistic underpinnings of much environmental philosophy is not only wrong, but is actually inadequate as a foundation for for a robust ecological understanding.
+I would add that the pantheistic underpinnings of much environmental philosophy are not only wrong, but are actually inadequate as a foundation for a robust ecological understanding.